org-mushroom-kingdom/bash-git-script/README.md

 # bash-git-script

 A repo for testing various Bash and Github related things, often tied together.
 This repo also tests Github Actions. :)
+TEST COMMENT IN feature/matt-dummy-luigi-branch--this should get rejected when trying to merge into team-luigi/v1.0
 # Background Info: Organization and Teams

 This repo is for testing CODEOWNERS and other logic related to Github teams.
 A sample organization and sample teams had to be made due to this.
 This repo is owned by the organization **org-mushroom-kingdom**, which is split into four sample teams: